-Entrepreneurship is perhaps the most lucrative, creative and exciting field of business a modern day human being can get into.
+Entrepreneurship is perhaps the most lucrative, creative, and exciting field of business a modern-day human being can get into.
 On the other hand, there isn’t a single school, course, or lesson that can teach you how to start a small business – the modern businessperson pretty much learns the ropes on their own, which is exactly what entrepreneurship is all about.

 1. Be a hustler

-As you probably already know, startups are no get-rich-quick schemes – you can, indeed, go a long way with little investment, but this only means that you should expect to put in a ton of hard work.
+As you probably already know, startups are no get-rich-quick schemes – you can go a long way with little investment, but this only means that you should expect to put in a ton of hard work.
 The thing is, a real, rock-solid entrepreneur will never perceive their work as tedious – sure, there’s always a lot of grinds involved, day in and day out, but this is all for the greater goal of developing a business that benefits everybody.

-The key to smart entrepreneurship is being a hustler – a communicative professional, who isn’t afraid of an honest day’s work.
+The key to smart entrepreneurship is being a hustler – a communicative professional who isn’t afraid of an honest day’s work.

 2. Always look to better the world

 The world’s best entrepreneurs are, well, the world’s best, exactly because they’ve helped the world thrive in one way or another.
-The spirit of mid-to-late 20th-century capitalism that has taught us that looking out only for ourselves will eventually bring about the greater good.
+The spirit of mid-to-late 20th-century capitalism has taught us that looking out only for ourselves will eventually bring about the greater good.
 In the opinion of many, this is a wrong philosophy, which is exactly why money doesn’t necessarily mean happiness.

 3. Learn all you can

 Learning from your own mistakes is probably the most efficient way to sort out all the do’s and don’ts, but it is also the hardest way to do anything.
 While there is no surefire way to completely avoid making mistakes, reading is the next best thing.
 We’re talking about books, tutorials, articles, etc. These sources can supply you with a ton of information and can all be seamlessly found in the world of the internet.
 Always be learning!

-4. Never lack in equipment and organization
+4. Never lack equipment and organization

 Some of these four tips truly are quite general, but they are, nonetheless, the pillars of entrepreneurship.
-Being a hustler doesn’t mean using people as a means to an end, it means doing what’s best for everyone involved.
-Curiosity, a hunger for knowledge and organization are the main traits of a successful (future) entrepreneur.
+Being a hustler doesn’t mean using people as a means to an end; it means doing what’s best for everyone involved.
+Curiosity, a hunger for knowledge, and organization, are the main traits of a successful (future) entrepreneur.